acmailer/acmailer/docs/configuring-services.md

 > See the full configuration documentation [here](/configuration-options?id=mail-services).

-Then, every service can be fetched using the same formula to compose the service name.
+Then, every service can be fetched using the same pattern to compose the service name.
 Three parts, separated by dots.
 The first one is **acmailer**, the second one is **mailservice**, and the third one is the specific service name, for example **default** or **mycompany**.

 In the example, service names would be **acmailer.mailservice.default** and **acmailer.mailservice.mycompany**.